HanSolo/nameservice/README.md

 be loaded in the allNames list.
 That means after a restore all names already have been loaded and we can directly start at full speed.

-ATTENTION: THIS IS A DEMO!!!
-I know that you usually don't do this but it helps to understand.
+<b>ATTENTION: THIS IS A DEMO!!!
+I know that you usually don't do this but it helps to understand.</b>

 The nameservice needs to load around 258 000 names from a json file the first time the service is called.